Inspirative

 Inspirative is a post-rock band from Bangkok, Thailand formed in 2006.
 The band initially started as a solo project of Noppanan Panicharoen.
-All members joined in 2008 and turned into a full band consisting of Noppanan Panicharoen (guitar), Amornthep Masawang (Bass), Pongpat Phaukwattana (Guitar), Sirichai Chanmanklakul (Drums), Wuttipong Huangpetch (Piano, Vocal).
+All members joined in 2008 and turned into a full band consisting of Noppanan Panicharoen (guitar), Amornthep Masawang (bass), Pongpat Phaukwattana (guitar), Sirichai Chanmanklakul (drums), Wuttipong Huangpetch (piano, vocal).

-The band's music is composed of expansive melodic guitar based and ambient field recordings.
+Its music is composed of expansive melodic guitar based and ambient field recordings.

+History

-The band joined a label call FinalKid Group in 2007 and released two tracks “The Lost Moment” and “After Sunset” in the FinalKid Compilation 2.
+The band joined a label FinalKid Group in 2007 and released two tracks “The Lost Moment” and “After Sunset” in the FinalKid Compilation 2.
 In 2008, Inspirative released a three-song EP Floating Down Through The Clouds.

-The band start to be well known as the new group in the indie listener.
-On MARS magazine The album had been reviewed in MARS Magazine.